jbittel/base32-crockford/README.rst

 A Python module implementing the alternate base32 encoding as described by Douglas Crockford at: http://www.crockford.com/wrmg/base32.html.

-According to his description, the encoding is designed to:
+He designed the encoding to:

    * Be human and machine readable
    * Be compact